bondchris/shower-analysis/README.md

 - `reports/`: Generated PDF reports.
 - `data/`: Local data storage (artifacts and API cache).
 - `config/`: Configuration files.

+## Sync Failures Tracking

+- The sync pipeline persists failures to `config/syncFailures.json` via `src/utils/data/syncFailures.ts`.
+- Each record is keyed by artifact ID and shaped as `{ date, environment, reasons: string[] }`, where `reasons` captures all observed failure reasons for that sync run (deduplicated).

 ## Changelog